YungRonin/introAIassignment2/README.txt

 "# introAIassignment2"

 Student Details:
 Your full student names, ids, and your group number (as allocated by ESP).
-Adam Richards, 7634765
+COS30019_A02_T026 ++ Adam Richards, 7634765
-Dylan Forster, ID
+Dylan Forster, 2058979
 Dan Flett, 100501422